 If you plan to register now for the Workshop or are interested in being kept informed about it please press the navigation bar Registration and follow the directions there provided.

-Park City is located in the Wasatch Mountains about 25 miles east of Salt Lake City, UT, and is about 7 miles south of the Mile 145 exit from highway I-80 (this exit is Utah route 224).
-Participants traveling by air should fly to Salt Lake City (SLC), which is a Delta airlines hub, and then take a shuttle (about 40 min) to Park City (for more detail, press navigation bartravel).
-For more information about Park City, press the navigation tab Park City.
+Park City is located in the Wasatch Mountains about 20 miles east of Salt Lake City, UT, and is about 7 miles south of the Mile 145 exit from highway I-80 (this exit is Utah route 224).
+Participants traveling by air should fly to Salt Lake City (SLC), which is a Delta airlines hub, and then take a shuttle (about 40 min) to Park City (for more detail, press navigation bar Travel).
+For more information about Park City, press the navigation bar Park City.

-The Workshop will include a social program consisting of a welcoming reception and a banquet, a music performance, and other optional activities for persons accompanying scientific participants.
+The Workshop will include a social program consisting of a welcoming reception and a banquet, and other optional activities for persons accompanying scientific participants.
 The schedule will include some free time to permit all participants to enjoy the attractions of the Park City area.

-The registration fee includes the welcoming reception (September 22) and banquet (September 26), continental breakfast September 23 through 27, coffee breaks during all scientific sessions, and dinners the evenings of September 23, 24, and 25.
+The registration fee includes the welcoming reception (September 22) and banquet (September 25), continental breakfast and lunch September 23 through 27, and coffee breaks during all scientific sessions.

-It does not include lunches, giving registrants opportunities to sample some of the many Park City restaurants (suggestions in several price ranges will be provided at the Workshop).
+It does not include dinners, giving registrants opportunities to sample some of the many Park City restaurants (suggestions in several price ranges will be provided at the Workshop).